bobosola/OSTerrain50-SimpleBinary/README.md

 ### File layout

 The following is an attempt to visually demonstrate the file layout.
 Pipe symbols (which do not exist in the file) have been added for clarity.
-Both the addresses and the address blanks are 4 bytes long:
+Both the addresses and the address blanks are 4 bytes long.

+Note that grid SV has only four data files: SV80, SV81, SV90, SV91.
+When stored W to E and S to N their data addresses are stored as shown below, which match their layout in the OS grid.

 ```
 OSTerrain50|SV|    |    |    |    |    |    |    |    |{ addr80 }|{ addr90 }|↵